MarcioFCMartins/RiaFormosa_saltmarsh_classification/README.md

 Using individual species data to classify the saltmarshes would lead to very noisy estimates.
 However, we know that saltmarsh species tend to form communities (mostly based around their hydroperiod).
-I decided to use hierarchical clustering to create clusters, based on the Sørensen index (AKA the binary Bray-Curtis index).
-These clusters (or communities) will be our target variable (what we want to predict)
+I decided to use hierarchical clustering, based on the Sørensen index (AKA the binary Bray-Curtis index).
+These clusters (or communities) will be our target variable.

 > Scrit 2\_community\_cluster.R

 I ended up opting for using 4 clusters (Figure 1), as it seemed to make the most sense based on what we had observed in the field.
-One community comprised only of *Spartina maritima*, the pionner species, which tended to form the first frienge near the water (cluster 1).
+One community comprised only of *Spartina maritima*, a pioneer species, which tended to form the first friege near the water (cluster 1).
 Oftentimes, *S. maritima* is found with *Sarcocornia perennis*, forming the cluster 2.
-Cluster 3 is formed of species that tend to be even higher in the intertidal (or even in the supratidal), both *Sarcocornia* species as well as *Halimione portulacoides*.
-Some *Arthrocnemum macrostachyum* was also common, although this tended to be in the limits of the intertidal.
+Cluster 3 is formed by both *Sarcocornia* species, *Halimione portulacoides* and, to a lesser extent, *Arthrocnemum macrostachyum*.
 Cluster 4 is composed of the more bush-like species and was generally found in the supratidal area, when saltamarsh started to transition into dunes.